MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     CREATE INDEX wins_by_item ON winning_bids (item);
     ```

-   The index **computes and then, as new data is ingested, incrementally
+   During the index creation, the underlying `winning_bids` query is executed,
+   and the view results are stored in memory within the cluster.
+As new data
-   updates** the results of `winning_bids` in memory.
-Because incremental work
+   arrives, the index **incrementally updates** the view results in memory.
-   is performed on writes, reads from indexes return up-to-date results and are
+   Because incremental work is performed on writes, reads from indexes return
-   computationally <redb>free</redb>.
+   up-to-date results and are computationally <redb>free</redb>.

    This index can **also** help [optimize
    operations](/transform-data/optimization/) like point lookups and delta joins